 Through our R&D project in collaboration with ETH Zurich, supported by the Swiss Innovation Agency Innosuisse, we have been performing several car-borne SAR test campaigns to establish, test and integrate the L-band SAR and INS/GNSS instrumentation and to validate the SAR image focusing and the InSAR processing approach.
-These R&D activities are continuing in-house at Gamma Remote Sensing to establish and demonstrate further applications and use cases.
+These R&D activities are continuing to establish and demonstrate further applications and use cases.